donatj/wordwrap/README.md

 UTF-8 Safe Word Wrapping for Go based on number of bytes.

-I created this because I could not find a library that both didn’t break UTF-8 and operated on number of bytes and not runes.
-I needed this to work with a protocol where message size was limited by bytes.
+This is a word wrap library that doesn’t *break UTF-8 runes* **and** *operates on number of bytes* rather than runes.
+It’s preference is to break on a unicode space character, but will break long words if necessary.
+This is particularly useful for sending text over protocols where message size is limited by bytes.

 ### Samples